 Honesty is the scalpel of spiritual enquiry

 Despite valuing honesty, I’ve often been frightened by it, and wanted to believe that being in the presence of a spiritual teacher I’d somehow get the goodies through transmission without having to open up to the dark places “…please god let me turning up be enough – I can’t bear to actually wash my dirty linen here too…”.
 I can say from experience that while turning up is good, and things can be learnt, the turning up to be with a spiritual teacher is the 2CV in comparison with the Formula 1 car of honesty.
-It is absolutely like peeling an onion – by being honest to the dark shapes peeking into conscious awareness the previously unseen deeper truth (or story actually!) is revealed.
+It is absolutely like peeling an onion – by being honest to the darkness emerging into conscious awareness the previously unseen deeper truth (or story, actually!) is revealed and released into pure life force.

 Honesty is key to happy, awake relating